christianThardy/christianThardy.github.io/setup.md

 <br/>

-...and for any name, location, object or just about anything we would like.
+...and for any name, location, subject, object or just about anything we would like.

 <br/>